 Volumetric reconstructions with no moving parts

-Most microscopes capture images that are only two dimensional.
-If your goal is to look closely at a thick sample, then typically your only choice is to just focus the microscope objective to a particular plane of interest and snap a photo.
-Unfortunately, the resulting image will only offer sharp information from this particular plane.
-Furthermore, light from above and below this plane of interest will mix into the image to reduce its contrast.
-To see the entire sample, you will have to refocus the microscope through many different planes and take multiple images in sequence, which can become burdensome.
+Most microscopes capture a flat, two dimensional image per snapshot.
+If your goal is to look closely within a thick sample, then typically your only choice is to focus the microscope objective up and down to try to get a clear view.
+Unfortunately, the resulting image will only offer sharp information from one particular plane at a time, and light from above and below this plane will mix into the image to reduce contrast.

 Comparing our approach (the first sequence, in color) to standard microscope refocusing (the second sequence, in grayscale), you'll first notice that our technique recovers more detail (e.g., we can resolve new features).
-Second, you'll see that our technique offers a more accurate reflection of the actual composition of the embryo (e.g., its features appear and disappear as we scan through it, instead of simply changing from bright to dark or vice-versa).
+Second, you'll see that our technique offers a more accurate reflection of the actual composition of the embryo.

 We call our new measurement and reconstruction process "Fourier ptychographic tomography" (FPT, for short).
-Unlike standard tomography, FPT relies on the diffraction of light through the sample, as opposed to just its absorption.
-This allows FPT to measure very small changes in the index of refraction of primarily transparent samples, which are otherwise nearly impossible to capture without using interferometry (i.e., useing a phase-stable laser and a reference beam).
+Unlike the related method of diffraction tomography, FPT just measures normal intensity-only images, and does not need a reference beam to measure phase.
+This allows FPT to measure very small changes in the index of refraction of primarily transparent samples without using any interferometry (i.e., useing a phase-stable laser and a reference beam).